massung/scala-js-skeleton.g8/README.md

 $ sbt new massung/scala-js-skeleton.g8
 ```

 Answer the questions that follow and your project should be ready to dive into.
-If you chose not to install [Yarn][yarn], then be sure and answer "no" when asked if [Yarn][yarn] should be used.
+If you chose not to install [Yarn][yarn], then be sure and answer "false" when asked if [Yarn][yarn] should be used.

 Once the skeleton has been cloned, `cd` into it and install all the [NodeJS][nodejs] dependencies with [Yarn][yarn] (or [npm][npm]).